USC First Year Friendly Courses – Spring 2026 (updated October 15, 2025)

 Uses the unsurpassed richness of the art museums of Paris as the principal teaching resource.
 The history of Western Art is studied through the close examination of a limited selection of major works in a variety of media.
 The works chosen illuminate the political, social and religious contexts of Antiquity, the Middle Ages, the Renaissance, the Baroque and Rococo periods, and the modern epoch.
 The course has an extra course fee of 35 euros.

-Course Fee: 25 euros
+Course Fee: 35

 AH 1020 - INTRODUCTION TO THE HISTORY OF ART II 4 credits